 The Mississippi Workers' Compensation Act requires coverage if an employer "has in service five or more workmen or operatives regularly in the same business or establishment under any contract of hire, express or implied."
 See Miss.
 Code Ann. §71-3-5 (1972, as amended).
 Often, the number of workers employed may fluctuate above and below five and the employer and/or carrier may be left wondering whether coverage is necessary.
-The test is generally one of the size of the operation and whether five or more employees are "regularly" used to carry it on.
-If the answer is "yes," then coverage is necessary.
+The test is generally one of the size of the operation and whether five or more employees are "regularly" used to carry it on (even if all 5 employees are not employed at the same time).
+If the answer is "yes," then coverage is necessary, and if in doubt, the employer is encouraged to obtain coverage.
 There are certain categories of employers who are not subject to the coverage requirements of the Act, regardless of the number of workers employed.
-The list of exempted employers includes nonprofit charitable organizations, fraternal, cultural, or religious corporations or associations.
+The list of exempted employers includes nonprofit charitable organizations, fraternal, cultural, religious corporations or associations.